mpv-player/mpv/DOCS/interface-changes.rst

  --- mpv 0.16.0 ---
     - change --audio-channels default to stereo (use --audio-channels=auto to get the old default)
+    - add --audio-normalize-downmix
+    - change the default downmix behavior (--audio-normalize-downmix=yes to get the old default)
  --- mpv 0.15.0 ---
     - change "yadif" video filter defaults
  --- mpv 0.14.0 ---